 Transmission Fluid Buying Guide

 A sweet smell and a bright red color is an indication of good transmission fluid, whereas a dirty, dark and with a burnt smell is a sign it needs replacement.
-Moreover, if the transmission fluid is at low levels, add some more and ensure there are no leaks.

 How Often Should You Change Transmission Fluid